 The New England Carousel Museum

 Who wouldn’t want to ride on a carousel after a couple of beers?
 The second floor ballroom holds 230 for a sit down dinner with dance floor and 400 for a cocktail party.
+If you have a Carousel Museum wedding you can make the vibe really fun and whimsical.

 95 Riverside Ave, Bristol, CT 06010